The best things to do in Jaco Costa Rica are just one read away. Plan your Jaco activities ahead of time to make the most out of your vacation.

-It is most famous for having an abundant marine life.
-Some of the species you can see while you’re here are manta rays, sharks and octopuses.
+It is most famous for having abundant marine life.
+Some of the species you can see while you’re here are manta rays, sharks, and octopuses.

-Other activities which can be done here include catching fish, surfing the waves, relaxing at the beachfront and riding a glass-bottom boat.
+Other activities which can be done here include catching fish, surfing the waves, relaxing at the beachfront, and riding a glass-bottom boat.

 Most, if not all, tour packages that service the island have a staple menu to offer to guests in conjunction with their day tour.

 10. Take a trip to see the Rainmaker Park

 The Rainmaker Biological Reserve is definitely one of the best places in Costa Rica for all nature lovers.

-As you explore the place, you might notice that Rainmaker is not as crowded as the big national parks that has helped put Costa Rica on the map.
+As you explore the place, you might notice that Rainmaker is not as crowded as the big national parks that have helped put Costa Rica on the map.
 Take this to your advantage and go all-out in exploration.

-The story of the Rainmaker Biological Reserve starts humbly with a farmer who once tended to his crops on the same area where the park is.
+The story of the Rainmaker Biological Reserve starts humbly with a farmer who once tended to his crops in the same area where the park is.